|

 requires constant effort on the part of the student, encouraged by

 frequent evaluation from the teacher.
-Each # includes written
+Each lesson includes written

 instructional materials with clear directions for the learning